Branta bernicla hrota, B. b. nigricans

 Undocumented reports are of two on 18 Feb 1968 between Kearney, Buffalo Co, and Darr, Dawson Co (Cortelyou 1968), 14 Mar 2004 Rowe Sanctuary, Buffalo Co, 18 Mar 1959 Nemaha Co, 26 Mar 1957 Adams Co, 26 Mar 1960 Webster Co (Turner 1960), 30 Mar 1952 Adams Co, 30 Mar 1958 Buffalo Co, and 20 Apr 1952 Butler Co.

-Fall: There are eight documented reports as well as seven additional reports that fit the pattern of the documented reports.
+Fall: There are nine documented reports as well as seven additional reports that fit the pattern of the documented reports.
 All are in the period 7 Oct-19 Dec, and include three documented reports of nigricans.
 See Comments.

 7 Oct 1930 Kearney, Buffalo Co (Brooking 1934)